greninger-lab/revica-strm/README.md

 ---

-Revica is a reference-based viral consensus genome assembly pipeline for some of the most common respiratory viruses.
-Revica currently supports genome assembly of:
+REVICA is a reference-based viral consensus genome assembly pipeline for some of the most common respiratory viruses.
+REVICA currently supports genome assembly of:
 - Enterovirus (EV)
 - Seasonal human coronavirus (HCOV)
 - Human metapneumovirus (HMPV)